mtsh388/fullstack/readme.rst

 Server Requirements
 *******************

-PHP version 5.6 or newer is recommended.
+1. PHP version 5.6 or newer is recommended.
+2. Xampp

 It should work on 5.3.7 as well, but we strongly advise you NOT to run such old versions of PHP, because of potential security and performance